uwacsp/cits5503/Labs/Lab3S3DynamoDB.md

 ### [Step 5] Optional

 Add the functionality to apply changes to permissions and ownership when the directory and files are restored.

 Check timestamps on files and only upload if the file has been updated.

+Lab Assessment:
+Please submit a single zip file with the following.
+1. Screenshots
+2. Scripts